How to Repair LVT Flooring

 To fix a hole or split in vinyl flooring, the first step is to lift the floor and remove the baseboard.
 If the split or hole is deep, you can use a prying tool to lift the vinyl flooring up.
 Make sure that the edge of the floor is not damaged during the repair.
 Next, use a utility knife to cut the tongue and groove of the damaged plank.

 To fix a deep hole or split, use wood glue with better wood-to-wood bonding.
 Titebond III and Gorilla Glue are two wood glues that are commonly used for such purposes.
 Moreover, you may also purchase a paint kit that matches the color of your vinyl flooring.
-These products come in handy if you don’t have the right tools or don’t want to use any specialized adhesives.
+These products come in handy if you don’t have the right tools or don’t want to use any specialized great adhesive options for building.

 How to apply Prevail Scratch Remover to LVT flooring